-Launched in May 2019, the Asus ZenFone 6 is the Taiwanese manufacturer’s flagship device and features a Snapdragon 855 chipset, a large 6.4-inch IPS LCD display, and up to 256Gb storage with 8Gb of RAM.
+Launched in May 2019, the Asus ZenFone 6 is a flagship device and features a Snapdragon 855 chipset, a large 6.4-inch IPS LCD display, and up to 256Gb storage with 8Gb of RAM.
 It offers an interesting dual-camera setup with a unique motorized flip-up module.

 The primary camera features a 48Mp 1/2-inch Quad-Bayer sensor coupled to a 26mm-equivalent f/1.8 lens, with an ultra-wide angle for the second shooter.
 Both cameras are housed in a module that can flip between front- and rear-facing, so it uses the same setup for standard shots and selfies.
 It’s an interesting move that eliminates the notch, thereby maximizing screen real estate and letting you use the same camera hardware for front- and rear-facing shots.